FrankieSlinn/TicTacToe/README.md

 ##  Solving for the Winner

-- Rows, columns and diagonals were created as arrays and placed into an overall array.
+- Rows, columns and diagonals are created as arrays and placed into an overall array.
-- If the symbols in one of these all matched the game was captured as won.
+- If the symbols in one of these the arrays all match the game is captured as won.
-- The winner was the player with the same tokens as the symbols.
+- The winner is captured as the player with the tokens that all match.
-- For picture tokens, the image class was placed at the end containing P1 / P2.
+- For picture tokens, in the HTML the image class was placed at the end containing P1 / P2.
 - A slice was done to extract "P1" or "P2" from the inner HTML to capture which player had won.

 ##  Design / Sound